 To "impute" likely beneficiaries who did not report receiving the benefit, and match the number of beneficiaries in the survey to the number in national accounts, we follow the methodology suggested by Souza, Osório, and Soares (2011).
-Let the number of recipient households identified using this method be S, and the (larger) number of recipient households in national accounts be N. Finally, let the difference between the number of beneficiaries reported in national accounts and the number reported in the survey be denoted $H \equiv N - S$ .
-The next step is to "identify" the H remaining beneficiary households in the survey.
-This is done by creating a propensity score for program participation for every household in the survey by running a probit of program participation against household income, possession of various household assets and consumer durables, number of children, race of household head, region or state, rural or urban area, etc. Then H households are randomly sampled out of the S beneficiary households, and these H beneficiary households are matched to H non-beneficiary households with the closest propensity scores.
+Let the number of recipient households identified using this method be S, and the (larger) number of recipient households in national accounts be N. Finally, let the difference between the number of beneficiaries reported in national accounts and the number reported in the survey be denoted $H \equiv N - S$.
+The next step is to "identify" the H remaining beneficiary households in the survey.9 This is done by creating a propensity score for program participation for every household in the survey by running a probit of program participation against household head, region or state, rural or urban area, etc. Then H households are randomly sampled out of the S beneficiary households, and these H beneficiary households are matched to H non-beneficiary households with the closest propensity scores.
 Program benefits are then imputed to the matched households-the amount of benefit imputed is equal to the amount received (reported in the survey) by the household's matched beneficiary household.